 ASSIGNMENTS:

-Professionalism: 10%
+Professionalism:

-Professionalism includes punctuality, accountability and participation.
+Professionalism includes punctuality, accountability and participation in in-class and lab assignments.
 Participation and attendance will help with all aspects of the course.
 Students must assume all responsibility for ensuring course and assignment coverage for the missed class.